 While most people enjoy the gentle sounds of nature, they do not appreciate the noise from traffic or loud neighbors.
 Older windows tend to be designed without sound insulation, which can be a nuisance for many homeowners.
 Today’s windows are designed to reduce noise pollution.

 Older homes are most often equipped with single-pane windows.
 One of the disadvantages of windows with single panes is that they are lacking in soundproofing as well as insulation and energy efficiency.
 Double- and triple-pane windows can reduce noise pollution, protect your home from air drafts, and lower your energy costs.
-In addition, they can add value to your home and help to reduce the carbon footprint.
+In addition, they can add value to your home and help to reduce your carbon footprint.

 If you are noticing that your home is a bit chillier or draftier than usual, it could be time to replace your windows.
 Older windows with air leaks will cause your heating system to work harder, which can drive up your energy costs.